This is serious - read on to the end!

 I made several calls to John Harding to discuss what had happened and he wasn't surprised at all.
 He told me that oak trees also grew on them.
 I did a bit more research and found that ley lines were rediscovered in modern times around 1920 by Alfred Watkins, who had written several books about them, including "The Old Straight Track".
 He is also credited with being a founder member of Herefordshire BKA.

 I know very little about ley lines, only that they are some form of energy that comes out of the ground.
 Searching for information soon involves you with the spiritual side that I have little interest in.
-I have to say I'm still a bit sceptical as there are several elements that I struggle to understand.
-Ley lines are very straight and quite narrow, most of those I have found seem to be about 1ft or less wide, being at random.
-I have followed them across large fields and my guess is they are very much longer.
+I have to say I'm still a bit sceptical, as there are several elements that I struggle to understand, to the point where I'm not sure that what I'm detecting is the same as what others do.
+For that reason I now refer to what I detect as "Energy Lines".
+What I detect are very straight and quite narrow, mostly only an inch or two wide, being at random, with no pattern.
+I have detected them across large fields and placed stakes in the ground at intervals of 30-40 yards.
+Viewing them from the other side of the field they are in a straight line.
+I know they aren't magnetic because brass divining rods give the same results.

 My technique for finding them is simple.
 I concentrate on what I am looking for.
 On many occasions I have concentrated on other things as a control and I have had no reaction from my rods.
-I have tried to find other things and am in general successful.
-I am in no doubt that you have to practice regularly.
+I have tried to find other things and in general I am fairly successful, but I do have failures.
+I don't consider myself an experienced diviner and I am in no doubt that you have to practice regularly, which I don't.

 Now back to bees.
 Since 2009 I have checked every place I know where a swarm has settled and everywhere a wild colony has set up home.
-They are all on a place where at least two ley lines cross, usually more.
-In July 2011 I was called out to a swarm on the ground.
-It was where at least 8 ley lines crossed.
-In February 2013 I was asked by an ecologist to look at a "wild colony in a tree".
-When I got there it was in the branches of a tree that had blown down and the nest was in the open.
-I found it was immediately over where at least 13 ley lines crossed.
+They are all on a place where at least two energy lines cross, usually more.
+In July 2011 I was called out to a swarm that had clustered on the lawn of a large house.
+It was where at least 8 energy lines crossed.
+The queen had a damaged wing and I wondered where the swarm had come from.
+I noticed a large oak tree about 100 yards away on one of the energy lines that was going through the swarm.
+The tree had bees in it.
+I can only assume they had gone along the ground until they found crossing energy lines.
+I have come across similar situations several times.
+In February 2013 I was asked by an entomologist to look at a "wild colony in a tree".
+When I got there it was in the branches of a tree that had blown down some time earlier and the bees had built their nest in the open.
+I found it was immediately over where at least 13 energy lines crossed.
 It was only a short distance from houses, where there were many better places to build a nest.
-I have seen many honey bee nests that have been built in the open, all of which have a higher number of ley lines crossing through them than those in cavities do, suggesting the concentration is like a magnet to them.
+I have seen many honey bee nests that have been built in the open, all of which have a higher number of energy lines crossing through them than those in cavities do, suggesting the high concentration is more attractive to the bees.
 The least I have come across is 8, the most the 13 mentioned above.

 I have removed a large number of wild colonies where they have built their nest in a site they have chosen themselves.
-The direction of combs varies considerably, even if in the same wall as another.
-I soon discovered the combs are built in the direction of one of the ley lines.
-I am now able to predict the possible directions as they follow the ley lines.
-This is before I am able to see which direction they are in.
+The direction of combs varies considerably, even if in the same wall as another nest.
+I soon discovered the combs are built in the direction of one or more of the energy lines.
+I am now able to predict the possible comb directions as they follow the energy lines.
+This is before I am able to see which direction the combs are built in.

 I have only ever seen two drone assemblies, once in my early beekeeping years and one in July 2013.
-The latter was over so many ley lines it was impossible for me to count them all.
-Could it be that both drones and queens follow ley lines to the assemblies?
+The latter was over so many energy lines it was impossible for me to count them all.
+Could it be that both drones and queens follow energy lines to the assemblies?

 I have been asked to do several talks on the subject and I have now developed a lecture on it.
 If anyone is interested in it as a subject for an evening event or a convention please email me.